konstantin-921/AmazonEc2-Nodejs-Angular-example/README.md

 These instructions will get you a copy of the project up and running on your local machine for development.

 1. ```git clone git@github.com:konstantin-921/AmazonEc2-Nodejs-Angular-example.git```
-2. Bind this repository to your new empty repository on Github
+2. Bind this repository to your new empty repository on Github:
 ```
 git remote set-url origin git@github.com:USERNAME/REPOSITORY.git
 git push origin master